SeedSigner/seedsigner/docs/dice_verification.md

 Then enter the 99 dices numbers in (3).
 The corresponding seed words are shown in (4):<br>
 <kbd><img src="img/dicedoc/coleman_verify.png"></kbd>
 <br><br>
-The 24 seed words are the same in Seedsigner and the Ian Coleman tool.
+The 24 seed words are the same in SeedSigner and the Ian Coleman tool.
 <br><br>

 ### Verification of (1) fingerprint, (2) zpub and (3) generated addresses